 - Importing requirements in ReqIF format from requirement management tools, such as IBM DOORS 9.4 and 9.5, IBM DOORS Next Generation, PTC Integrity, Polarion, Siemens Teamcenter, and other tools.

 - Importing and syncing requirements from the most commonly used formats, such as Comma Separated Values (CSV) and Microsoft Excel.

 - Keep data synchronized in real time with IBM DOORS or Cameo Requirements+ via No Magic's Cameo DataHub.

-The relationships among requirements and design elements (such as SysML Blocks, Test Cases, Use Cases, etc.) creates a great value in your model.
+The relationships among requirements and design elements (such as SysML Blocks, Test Cases, Use Cases, etc.) create a great value in your model.
 You can create relationships such as derive, refine, satisfy, or verify directly in the Requirement Diagram or the Requirement Matrices.